arangodb/docs/3.10/graphs-enterprise-graphs-management.md

 `graph_module._create(graphName, edgeDefinitions, orphanCollections, smartOptions)`

 - `graphName` (string):
-  Unique identifier of the graph
+  Unique identifier of the graph.
 - `edgeDefinitions` (array):
-  List of relation definition objects, may be empty
+  List of relation definition objects, may be empty.
 - `orphanCollections` (array):
-  List of additional vertex collection names, may be empty
+  List of additional vertex collection names, may be empty.
 - `smartOptions` (object):
   A JSON object having the following keys:
   - `numberOfShards` (number):
-    The number of shards that will be created for each collection.
+    The number of shards that are created for each collection.
 To maintain the correct sharding, all collections need an identical number of shards.
-    This cannot be modified after creation of the graph.
+    This cannot be modified after the creation of the graph.
   - `isSmart` (bool):
     Mandatory parameter that needs to be set to `true` to create an EnterpriseGraph.
   - `satellites` (array, optional):